-Whether it’s reusing bags, cycling to work, recycling, upcycling or turning down the heating at home, we all try to do our bit these days.
+Whether it’s reusing plastic bags, cycling to work, recycling, upcycling or turning down the heating at home, we all try to do our bit these days.

-And motorists are no different – in recent years many drivers opted to buy a diesel car, believing they were far better for the planet that their petrol-powered counterparts.
+And motorists are no different – in recent years many drivers opted to buy a diesel car, believing they were far better for the planet than their petrol-powered counterparts.
 It’s not difficult to understand why.

-Diesel was the fuel of choice for the long-distance driver, with better miles-per-gallon efficiency and less CO2 emitted, and with fewer moving parts than a petrol engine there was less to go wrong
+Diesel was the fuel of choice for the long-distance driver, with better miles-per-gallon efficiency and less CO2 emitted, and with fewer moving parts than a petrol engine there was less to go wrong.

 At one time, the UK Government offered incentives for petrolheads to convert and become diesel-driving motorists, such was the evidence backing diesel’s ‘green’ credentials.

 But, how can claims that diesel was the greener option be verified?
 Well, that’s why standardised testing to measure the emissions spewed out by diesel vehicles coming onto the market was brought in.

 And that’s where the problem with diesel-powered cars comes in.

 Virtually all of the world’s major car manufacturers have found a way to tamper with the regulators’ scientific studies of their diesel engines.